Greece - Country Commercial Guide

 Protecting Intellectual Property

 Trademark violations, especially in the apparel and footwear sectors, are still widespread.
-However, Greece was removed from the Special 301 Watch List in 2020 in recognition of government efforts to address several issues.
+However, Greece was removed from the Special 301 Watch List in 2020 in recognition of government efforts in addressing IP protection and enforcement.
 Such efforts included the allocation of over 39 million Euros for the purchase of software licenses in the public sector, the invitation for respective public tenders, and the establishment and imposition of fines for possessing counterfeit products through the adoption of new respective legislative provisions.

 For additional information about treaty obligations and points of contact at local IP offices, please see WIPO’s country profiles.
 The U.S. Commercial Service can provide a list of local lawyers upon request.